renproject/darknode-sol/docs/06-darknode-payment.md

 Snapshotting balances involves iterating through the list of `supportedTokens`.
 Tokens can be registered by calling the `registerToken()` function.
 This adds the token to the list of tokens which will be snapshotted.

+Rewards are divided based on the number of whitelisted darknodes during a cycle.
+We only update the total number of whitelisted darknodes at the beginning of a cycle, to ensure that darknodes which only whitelist halfway through a cycle will not be allocated a share of the rewards for that cycle.

 ## Performance

 Currently, all functions in the `DarknodePayroll()` contract are O(1) except `claimI()` and `changeCycle()` which involves iterating through a list of darknodes.